 - 8GB RAM

-Your computers must have at minimum Java 7 installed to run GenRocket.
-You can verify your version of Java at this site.
+Your computers must have, at minimum, Java 8 installed to run GenRocket.
+You can verify your version of Java from the command line.

 - GenRocket does not support the following versions of Java: